framer/motion/api/framer-motion.api.md

 // @public
 export function createBatcher(): SyncLayoutBatcher;

-// Warning: (ae-forgotten-export) The symbol "StackState" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "CrossfadeState" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Crossfader" needs to be exported by the entry point index.d.ts
 //
-// @public (undocumented)
+// @public
-export function createCrossfadeState(state: StackState, forceCrossfade?: boolean): CrossfadeState;
+export function createCrossfader(): Crossfader;

 // Warning: (ae-forgotten-export) The symbol "MotionComponents" needs to be exported by the entry point index.d.ts
 //